How to Treat Eczema and Perioral Dermatitis Naturally

 Preventing and managing Atopic Dermatitis requires a comprehensive approach aimed at minimizing triggers and maintaining skin health.
 As individuals with Atopic Dermatitis often experience recurrent flare-ups and heightened sensitivity, preventive strategies focus on addressing environmental factors, skincare practices, and lifestyle choices.
 By identifying and avoiding potential allergens or irritants, adopting proper skincare routines, and implementing lifestyle adjustments, individuals can create a protective barrier against the onset and exacerbation of Atopic Dermatitis symptoms.
 This multifaceted prevention approach aims to enhance skin resilience, reduce inflammation, and improve the overall quality of life for those affected by this persistent skin condition.

-• Look at your diet
+Look at your diet

 As with most health conditions, this is the first step to begin changing the current state of your health.
 Food sensitivities seem to play a big part and it may be challenging to figure out what exactly is aggravating your skin, so I suggest looking into the elimination diet (more on this soon).
 This diet is very strict and usually takes about 5-6 weeks to complete, but it is considered the “gold standard” when it comes to figuring out food sensitivities.
 Some common sensitives are gluten, dairy, eggs, corn, soy, sugar, and coffee.
 I know, sorry- all the good!
 It can be extremely helpful to increase your intake of Omega-3 fatty acids, you can do this through supplementation or foods such as wild-caught salmon, olive oil, flax, pumpkin, and chia seeds.
 Dark green leafy vegetables and sea vegetables are very beneficial due to their high chlorophyll content.
-Beta-carotene-rich foods such as carrots, winter squash, and pumpkin can help to boost the detoxification mechanism of the liver and purify the blood.
-Some foods that may aggravate this condition are spicy fatty foods, sweets, and seafood.
+Beta-carotene-rich foods such as carrots, winter squash, and pumpkin can help boost the liver's detoxification mechanism and purify the blood.
+Some foods that may aggravate this condition are spicy, fatty foods, sweets, and seafood.

-• Moisturize
+Moisturize

 You can moisturize your skin regularly with an organic single ingredients moisturizer such as shea butter, cocoa butter, or coconut oil.
 And remember to AVOID SCRATCHING!

-• Avoid Harsh Soaps
+Avoid Harsh Soaps

 Maybe even stop using soap in general, and wash with warm water (not too cold or too hot)